List of Days of Our Lives characters introduced in the 2000s: Johnny DiMera

-Johnny DiMera is the son of EJ DiMera and Sami Brady, and is the maternal half-twin of Allie Horton.
+Johnny DiMera is the son of EJ DiMera and Sami Brady, and is the twin maternal half-brother of Allie Horton.
 Johnny is born with Allie on October 23, 2007.
 He is originally believed, like Allie, to be the son of Lucas Horton, but after the birth, EJ begins to suspect that the twins might have different fathers because Johnny does not look like his sister, and EJ thinks Johnny looks like himself.
 A second DNA test confirms EJ to be Johnny's father.
 With a full name of John Roman DiMera, Johnny is named after his mom's dad and step-dad, Roman Brady and John Black.

 Johnny has an older maternal half-brother in Will Horton, and in 2009 he gains a full sister in Sydney DiMera.
 In 2013, Johnny becomes an uncle to Will's daughter Arianna Horton.

 After witnessing a murder, Johnny's mom Sami is taken into protection by the federal government as a vulnerable witness.
 Whilst in witness protection, Sami allows Johnny to live with EJ and his wife Nicole Walker, in the DiMera mansion, with Johnny's paternal grandfather, Stefano DiMera.
 When Sami is released from witness protection, Johnny returns to live with Sami.
 However, Stefano insists that EJ raises Johnny as a DiMera, against Sami's wishes.
 EJ first resists this notion because he does not want to betray his ex-wife; but when he hears that Sami's youngest daughter, whom Sami says she adopted, is his daughter and that Sami gave birth to her whilst in witness protection and hid this from him, EJ is furious with Sami, and he agrees to raise Johnny as a DiMera against his ex-wife's wishes.
 After much heartache and drama, including Johnny suffering from eye-cancer (from which he eventually makes a full recovery), EJ and Sami become co-operative co-parents, and eventually marry again; but then Johnny's dad EJ is shot dead in a conflict with the villainous Clyde Weston.

 After losing his dad, Johnny goes with his mom and sisters to live in Los Angeles.
 A year later Sami takes them all on a round-the-world trip, and in the fall of 2017 the children stay with their Aunt Carrie and Uncle Austin in Switzerland.
 Johnny reunited with his father in 2018 when his father EJ was revealed to be alive and then lived in Rome, Italy with his siblings and mother.